abilandz/PH8124/Lecture_5/Lecture_5.md

 After  : 55
 ```

 From this example, we can easily see that the code block inherits all settings from the global environment, and that all modifications made inside the code block (e.g. a variable gets a new value) are propagated outside to the global environment, after the code block terminates.
-The different behavior can be obtained by enclosing the particular code within different types of braces, namely the round braces `( ... )`, to define the _subshell_ — this will be covered later.
+The different behavior can be obtained by enclosing the particular code within different types of braces, namely the round braces `( ... )`, to define the _subshell_ &mdash; this will be covered later.

 Very conveniently, the code block `{ ... }` can be combined with the command chain operators, as the following example illustrates.